lmcnulty/aiid-risk-checklisting-design/user-process.md

 This time she enters about five different tags.
 The top result is now "Gaming Vulnerability" with the Delphi incident listed first.
-She sets the "severity" to "medium" and and switches "Risk status" to "mitigated", as the fine-tuning already includes measures to coax the system to refuse to discuss
+She sets the "severity" to "medium" and switches "Risk status" to "mitigated", as the fine-tuning already includes measures to coax the system to refuse to discuss